f5devcentral/UDF-DevOps-Base/docs/_labs/lab3.markdown

 ## Environment

-In this lab we will deploy an HTTP application on the F5 BIG-IP.
+In this lab we will deploy two HTTP applications on the F5 BIG-IP.
 This lab will leverage the following components:

 * [F5 BIG-IP][F5 BIG-IP]
 * [F5 Automation Toolchain][F5 Automation Toolchain]
-* [FAST Extension][FAST]I]
+* [FAST Extension][FAST]
 * [InSpec][InSpec]

-## Setup
+## Deploy Our First Application
-Ensure you havce the latest version of the lab from GitHub then open the lab2 folder:
+Ensure you have the latest version of the lab from GitHub then open the lab3 folder:

     cd ~/projects/UDF-DevOps-Base
     git pull